twbs/bootstrap/README.md

 ### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.5.x).
-  - **Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
-2. Install the Ruby-based syntax highlighter, [Rouge](https://github.com/jneen/rouge), with `gem install rouge`.
+1. Run through the [tooling setup](https://github.com/twbs/bootstrap/blob/master/docs/getting-started/build-tools#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
-3. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
+2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
-4. Open <http://localhost:9001> in your browser, and voilà.
+3. Open <http://localhost:9001> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).